Jeffcw96/jeffdevslife/content/post/redis-hash.md

 ## HSet
-Let's say if we need to update the redis structure by inserting new data. **HSet** will be a good choice for taking single key field and single value field.
+Let's say if we need to update the field by inserting new data. **HSet** will be a good choice for taking single key field and single value field.
 HSet takes in 3 argument where first one will be the path, second is the key, and third will be the value.
 {{< highlight go >}}
 //HSet(key, field string, value interface{})